UX/UI Mobile App Design Trends in 2018

 People spend for apps 89% of mobile media time, with the over 11% spent on websites.
 Statistics data is a reflection of the fact that mobile apps have become a part of our lives, and modern mobile apps design takes on enormous importance in apps evolution.

-Grainy, low-res images will no longer be in use, suggesting that scalable vector graphics (SVGs) will become the new standard in 2016, ultimately replacing .PNGs and .JPGs.
+Grainy, low-res images will no longer be in use, suggesting that scalable vector graphics (SVGs) will become the new standard in 2018, ultimately replace.PNGs and.JPGs.
 The new era of high-quality images is coming into mobile app design.

 Instead of designing UI for a single resolution, you should use the resolution-independent concept.
 Basically, resolution independence means rendering at sizes emergent from the pixel grid.
 The last, but not the least thing that is so important to consider this year lies in the fact of informative content messaging to users by images.

-Micro-interactions are almost invisible for users but influence user experience a lot.
+Micro-interactions are almost invisible for users but influence user experiences a lot.

 There are 3 fundamental things you should do designing the UX: